 Steps in a mediation divorce

-A typical divorce mediation case has three steps:
+A typical divorce mediation case has three steps, all of which may be completed in my office:

 1. Spouses meet with a mediator to discuss divorce topics.